Summerbluesea/Computor-and-Operating-system/README.md

-# The basic knowledges of linux operating system
+# The basic knowledges of linux